PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/object_detection_en.md

 ```

 ![](https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/object_detection/03.png)

-The visualized images are saved in the `output` directory by default, but you can customize this with `--save_path`.
+The visualized image not saved by default.
+You can customize the save path through `--save_path`, and then all results will be saved in the specified path.

 #### 2.2.2 Integration via Python Scripts
 A few lines of code are all you need to quickly perform inference on your production line.
 Taking General Object Detection as an example: